 After the placement of the abutment, your smile restoration dental implant surgery process is complete, and your permanent tooth is placed.
 Your smile restoration process can continue as detailed in the plans set forth by you and your cosmetic dentist.

 Complete Your Smile with Dental Implants

-Call Desert Dental Alternatives for dental solutions in the Coachella Valley.
+Call Desert Dental Alternatives for dental solutions.
 Get started on your smile restoration journey today!